 While visiting Barcelona, you can’t miss the Park Güell –it’s a must!
 No other work by Antoni Gaudí better reflects the complete and perfect harmony of nature and architecture than Barcelona’s Park Güell.
 Initially designed as an English-style garden-city–hence the official name Park– it finally became Barcelona’s most unusual public park.
+The best way to enjoy every detail of this amazing park is with a guided tour.
+And if you can join the visit of the two Gaudí’s master pieces in the same day, you will appreciate the incredible mind of this genious.

 The failure of an ambitious housing estate project